 After the trolley returned to the visitor’s center, we walked over to the Church of the Presidents, only a few minutes away.

 This was not an official part of the John Adams tour, but came recommended by the cashiers at the visitor’s center.

 This church has a long history of being associated with the Adams family, in the basement of this church you can see the crypts of both John Adams and John Quincy Adams and their wives.

 The tour costs $4 and you are allowed to take pictures inside the church, unlike at the other sites.

 You are taken through the church, shown the special “Adams” pew and finally taken to the crypts below the church.
 The tour guide talked and walked fast and at times overloaded us with so much information that it was tough to follow what she was talking about.
 It was a much shorter tour but a nice conclusion to the day.

 For history buffs or for those looking for a quick jolt of feel good New England pride, the John Adams house and Church of the Presidents tours are recommended.
-Tours are given from April 19th – November 10th, 7 days a week.
-Tours are given from 9AM – 5PM with the last tour departing at 3:15.
+Tours are given from April 19th – November 10th, 7 days a week from 9AM – 5PM with the last tour departing at 3:15.
 Tours are about 2 hours long.